wvulibraries/aspace_reporting/README.md

 puts "Everything worked congrats!"
 ```

+Using a command line window change directory into the root of this repository.
+Then run the command `ruby init.rb`.
+Make sure you have your database set up, to avoid working on a production database I made a database dump of the production database and uploaded it to a docker container on my local machine.
+I would recommend some solution like this so your not having to worry about the production data.

 ## Contributing
 This can be done in the form of documentation, code, or submitting bugs.